Loreen: 2016–2019: Melodifestivalen return, Nude and Ride

 In 2016, Loreen returned to Eurovision stage when she performed at the "Eurovision The Party" event that took place at the Stockholm's Tele2 Arena on the night of the upcoming Eurovision final and was broadcast via online worldwide.
 During an interview in Bulgaria in 2016, Loreen stated that she and her team are working "heavily" in new music to be released later in 2016 or early 2017.

 On 30 November 2016, it was revealed that Loreen would compete in Melodifestivalen 2017 with the song "Statements" for a chance to represent Sweden again at the Eurovision Song Contest 2017.
-On 25 February 2017, she qualified for the Andra Chansen round, but didn't qualify directly to the final from her Melodifestivalen semi-final and was put in the Andra Chansen round.
+On 25 February 2017, she qualified for the Andra Chansen round, but did not qualify directly to the final from her Melodifestivalen semi-final and was put in the Andra Chansen round.
 After this, she lost her Andra Chansen duel against Anton Hagman and was subsequently eliminated from the competition.
 During interviews during Melodifestivalen, she confirmed that an EP would be released in Spring and another in Autumn.
 She was also signed to BMG Scandinavia under management purposes for her upcoming studio album.

 On 14 July 2017, Loreen released a new single called "Body".
 She also revealed that "Body" was serving as lead single from her first EP Nude, which was released on 25 August 2017.
 On 11 August 2017, "Jungle" featuring Elliphant, was released as a second song from Nude.
 It was also announced that her sophomore album would be released on 17 November 2017 with the lead single on 22 September 2017, but the first single, "71 Charger" was delayed without reason and released a week later, on 29 September 2017.
 The second single, "Hate The Way I Love You" was released on 27 October 2017 to critical acclaim.
 It was also revealed that the album would be called Ride and was released on 24 November 2017, a week behind its intentional release date.

 In October 2019, Loreen released a cover of Julia Jonas' "Walk With Me" by for Ellos.